aflaxman/mrsp/README.md

     He was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.

+With thanks to:

+-   Daniel Standage for helping create the original workshop
+-   Karl Fogel for *[Producing Open Source Software][producing-oss]*
+-   Damien Irving, Kate Hertweck, Luke Johnston, Joel Ostblom, and Charlotte Wickham for *[Research Software Engineering with Python][py-rse]*
+-   And everyone cited in the bibliography

 <p class="center">
   <em>
     Start where you are